hero-page/ai-heroml-apps/industries/Academic_University/University_Library_Collection_AI_Overview/README.md

 To run this app online: [University Library Collection AI Overview Online](https://hero.page/app/university-library-collection-ai-overview-ai-powered-comprehensive-library-insights/Xu9hqKRH9xmyDiyXtJAq)

+To learn more about AI Apps for Librarian use-cases in the Academic & University industry, read [How to Enhance Library Workflows with AI Technology](https://hero.page/blog/academic-and-university/librarian/how-to-enhance-library-workflows-with-ai-technology/170706)

 ### What is HeroML?
 HeroML is an AI Prompt Chain/Workflow interpreter for Apps built on https://hero.page